wellsjo/odesza/README.md

 # Odesza

 Odesza is a templating engine that allows you to write clean, expressive templates with inline JavaScript.
+Some of the features include

 - multiple inheritance (extends, includes, blocks)
 - full access to inline ES6 JavaScript
-- support for Express
+- support for Express framework
-- no magic or new language to learn
+- no "magic" or new language to learn

 ### Inspiration
 I find learning templating languages to be more of a hassle than just writing the HTML.
 Hence, there is no magic or shorthand code in Odesza templates.
 Odesza simply provides a structure for you to write complex templating systems without having to learn a new language.
 Simply put, it offers the flexibility of multiple inheritance and inline programming logic with the familiarity of writing plain HTML and JS.